vapidinfinity/papa-pizza/README.md

 just a school compsci project 💔

 ## preliminary setup
-please install dependencies by running `pip install -r requirements.txt`.
+please install dependencies by running `pip install -r requirements.txt`, while the project is opened within terminal.

 if required, you may set up a `venv`.